JadeDaniel/Kotlin-LTV-Parser/README.md

 - tags can ONLY appear on the template they are assigned, if they are assigned one.
 Otherwise they can only appear on the top level (?)
 - length definition itself is never longer than a byte

+# SETUP
+- IntelliJ IDEA 2025.2 (Ultimate Edition)
+- Kotlin plugin 2.2.0
+- Gradle 8.14
+- Java 24 (OpenJDK)

+# Usage

+## Running the Application

+To run the application from the command line:

 ## AI
 - I was getting an unknown tag error for a byte that wasn't in the stream.
 AI explained that 0xA5 was being printed as -5B because it was a signed byte.
 I then switched all my Bytes to Unsigned Bytes and the error message printed correctly.